 What are the versions of the Golden Rule in the world’s religions?

 While researching the book Rooted in Decency, I came across many internet sites that noted versions of the Golden Rule, but they weren’t always accurate in the phrasing or the source.
-In the list of versions of the Golden Rule below, you’ll find the correct phrasing and sources to validate the Golden Rule in six world religions / belief systems.
+So I traced the references back to the original sacred texts.
+In the versions of the Golden Rule below, you’ll find the correct phrasing and sources to validate the Golden Rule in six world religions / belief systems.

-Of course, the Golden Rule isn’t the only thing the world belief systems have in common.
+The Golden Rule isn’t the only thing the world belief systems have in common.
 Despite being developed over thousands of years in different places around the globe, the world’s religions also share core moral codes that emphasize similar essential values to guide human behavior toward well-being and to keep society stable.
-Chapter 12 in Rooted in Decency offers a concise overview that shows just how similar the moral codes in Hinduism, Judaism, Confucianism, Buddhism, Christianity, Islam, and Greek philosophy are.
+See which values the world's religions have in common here.

 Hinduism